saiskk/my-nginx/README.md

-Repo to track k8s deployment configuration of ngnix app
+This repository contains the yaml specs for k8s deployment of ngnix app